The Vermont Residential Building Energy Standard (RBES) - 30 V.S.A. § 51 affects all new homes built after July 1, 1998.

 - 2015 RBES Owner/Builder Disclosure Statement

 - Historic Buildings Exemption Report.
-This form should be completed and sent to the SHPO for approval if compliance with the energy code may adversely affect a historic building.
+This form should be completed and sent to the State Historic Preservation Office (SHPO) for approval if compliance with the energy code may adversely affect an historic building.

-- REScheck Software (not yet available) Until the 2015 VT REScheck software is available the PSD will accept 2011 VT REScheck with envelopes exceeding 9% or more as complying with the 2015 RBES.
+- REScheck Software This is software designed by the Department of Energy (DOE) to show compliance with the Vermont 2015 Residential Building Energy Standards.
+Until the 2015 VT REScheck software is available the PSD will accept 2011 VT REScheck with envelopes exceeding 9% or more as complying with the 2015 RBES.

 Hard copies of code materials are available free of charge from the Energy Code Assistance Center (toll free #: 855-887-0673).